MysticBlaze085/react-dyn-form-builder/CONTRIBUTING.md

 To ensure consistency throughout the source code, keep these rules in mind as you are working:

-- All features or bug fixes must be tested by one or more specs (unit-tests).
+- All features or bug fixes must be tested by one or more specs (unit-tests/storbyook testing).
 - All public API methods must be documented.
 (Details TBD).
 - We follow [Google's JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html), but wrap all code at 100 characters.